All salon owners must have a good salon business plan.

 Membership & Subscription Revenue Model

-Subscription-based programs for salons and spas, like in the example above, are growing in popularity.
-It can create much more stability in your business as you know what income you’ll have in the months ahead.
+Subscription-based programs for salons and spas, like the one above, are growing in popularity.
+These programs can create much more stability in your business, as you know what income you’ll have in the months ahead.

 If you’re already using Mangomint, it’s easy to set up multiple membership programs like this (see screenshot below).
 Just define what should be included and how often your client should be charged.
 So you cannot blame not offering this on technology anymore 🙂